aosp-mirror/platform_bionic/libc/malloc_debug/README.md

     04-15 12:35:33.305  7412  7412 E malloc_debug:           #02  pc 000a9e38  /system/lib/libc++.so
     04-15 12:35:33.305  7412  7412 E malloc_debug:           #03  pc 000a28a8  /system/lib/libc++.so

+### record\_allocs[=TOTAL\_ENTRIES]
+Keep track of every allocation/free made on every thread and dump them to a file when the signal SIGRTMAX - 18 (which is 46 on most Android devices) is received.

+If TOTAL\_ENTRIES is set, then it indicates the total number of allocation/free records that can be retained.
+If the number of records reaches the TOTAL\_ENTRIES value, then any further allocations/frees are not recorded.
+The default value is 8,000,000 and the maximum value this can be set to is 50,000,000.

+Once the signal is received, and the current records are written to the file, all current records are deleted.
+Any allocations/frees occuring while the data is being dumped to the file are ignored.

+**NOTE**: This option is not available until the O release of Android.

+The allocation data is written in a human readable format.
+Every line begins with the THREAD\_ID returned by gettid(), which is the thread that is making the allocation/free.
+If a new thread is created, no special line is added to the file.
+However, when a thread completes, a special entry is added to the file indicating this.

+The thread complete line is:

+**THREAD\_ID**: thread\_done 0x0

+Example:

+    187: thread_done 0x0

+Below is how each type of allocation/free call ends up in the file dump.

+pointer = malloc(size)

+**THREAD\_ID**: malloc pointer size

+Example:

+    186: malloc 0xb6038060 20

+free(pointer)

+**THREAD\_ID**: free pointer

+Example:

+    186: free 0xb6038060

+pointer = calloc(nmemb, size)

+**THREAD\_ID**: calloc pointer nmemb size

+Example:

+    186: calloc 0xb609f080 32 4

+new\_pointer = realloc(old\_pointer, size)

+**THREAD\_ID**: realloc new\_pointer old\_pointer size

+Example:

+    186: realloc 0xb609f080 0xb603e9a0 12

+pointer = memalign(alignment, size)

+**THREAD\_ID**: memalign pointer alignment size

+posix\_memalign(&pointer, alignment, size)

+**THREAD\_ID**: memalign pointer alignment size

+Example:

+    186: memalign 0x85423660 16 104

+pointer = valloc(size)

+**THREAD\_ID**: memalign pointer 4096 size

+Example:

+    186: memalign 0x85423660 4096 112

+pointer = pvalloc(size)

+**THREAD\_ID**: memalign pointer 4096 <b>SIZE\_ROUNDED\_UP\_TO\_4096</b>

+Example:

+    186: memalign 0x85423660 4096 8192

+### record\_allocs\_file[=FILE\_NAME]
+This option only has meaning if record\_allocs is set.
+It indicates the file where the recorded allocations will be found.

+If FILE\_NAME is set, then it indicates where the record allocation data will be placed.

+**NOTE**: This option is not available until the O release of Android.

 Additional Errors
 -----------------
 There are a few other error messages that might appear in the log.